salopensource/sal/README.md

 ## Thank yous

 First off, thanks to Greg Neagle and the rest of the Munki Project.
-This started off using quite a lot of Munki Web Admin's code (and still contains portions of it).
 Munki is an amazing product, and managing OS X at any scale would be miserable without it.

 Thanks to Puppet Labs for basically giving away the crown jewels for nothing.